STEP 1: RACE OR TOUR

 When you decide to tour the Colorado Trail you have to consider multiple factors in picking a direction of travel.
 Both directions have their advantages and disadvantages.
 Let’s look at them below

 STEP 4: GEAR

 Picking gear for a trip is always fun and a chance to buy new toys!
 The key to bikepacking gear is to keep it light.
 You really want to trim down what you carry.
 Of course if your touring then your gear list is going to be longer with more comfort built in.
-You can find a list of what I carried during my Colorado Trail Race on my gear page.
+You can find a list of what I carried during my Colorado Trail Race on my gear page. or what I would carry if I did it again in my “If I Rode…” series.
 Try to carry items that serve multiple purposes, thus saving weight and space.

 The most important part of the gear selection process is, once you’re done, TEST TEST TEST.
 You’re not going to nail the perfect set up the first time.
 Get out and test different pieces of gear.
 Rearrange where you pack items (both on the bike and either on you or the bike).
 Find the best option and keep improving it.

 The basics most racers carry are: GPS, lights, rain gear, tent/bivy/tarp, sleeping bag, pad, puffy, tools, tubes/spare parts, something to carry extra water, and first aid.
 Some other extras one might carry are: filter, stove, camp clothes, MP3 player, and spare socks or gloves.